prividentity/PrivateIdentity-Oldd/Biometric-MFA-Microapp-Tutorial.md

 ## Step 5:  `Retrieve the UUID`

-After each successful enrollment or prediction, the server responds back with a UUID.
-Each enrolled user has a unique UUID.
-You can get this value through the global variable <b>`window.uuid`</b>.
-So, each successful prediction/enrollment results in a UUID value.
+The server responds back with a UUID after each successful enrollment or prediction.
+Each enrolled user has a unique UUID that is available through the global variable <b>`window.uuid`</b>.

 * Prior to any predict or enroll, window.uuid is undefined.
 * After an unsuccessful predict or enroll, window.uuid is -1.